AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/json-schema.md

 # JSON schema handlers (GraphQL Mesh)

-This handler allows you to load any remote REST service, and describe its request/response using the YAML config.
+This handler allows you to load any remote REST service, and describe its request/response using the config.

 With this handler, you can easily customize and control the built GraphQL schema.